-NCDs (also known as chronic and non-communicable diseases, not transferable between people) are generally long lasting, and they fall into four categories: cardiovascular diseases (like heart attacks and stroke); cancers; chronic respiratory diseases (like asthma) and diabetes (of which diabetes-2 linked to obesity).
-NCDs are linked to from genetics, lifestyle, age group, activity level and behavior, to the social environment.
+NCDs, also known as chronic and non-communicable diseases, or not transferable between people, are generally long-lasting, and they fall into four categories: cardiovascular diseases (like heart attacks and stroke); cancers; chronic respiratory diseases (like asthma) and diabetes (with diabetes type-2 linked to obesity).
+NCDs are linked to genetics, lifestyle, age group, activity level, behavior, and social environment.
 These include unhealthy diets, inadequate physical activity, smoking, and alcohol – as well as the increasing effects of indoor and outdoor air pollution.

 The importance of healthy diets

-Unbalanced diets are a certain factor of prevalence for NCDs.
+Unbalanced diets are a major factor in the prevalence of NCDs.
 Indicators that are linked to NCDs include increased blood pressure, a raised Body Mass Index (BMI) and high blood glucose.
-Balanced nutrition plays a role in keeping these indicators at healthy levels and reducing the risks of NCDs.
-Of course, nutrition alone can’t prevent people from developing NCDs…but we can reasonably expect it to help reduce them.
+Balanced nutrition plays a key role in keeping these indicators at healthy levels and reducing the risks of NCDs.
+Of course, nutrition alone can’t prevent people from developing NCDs… but we can reasonably expect it to help reduce them.

 Reducing sugar, salt and saturated fat

-At DSM we’re helping our customers to reduce sugar in food and beverages– for example through our Maxilact® enzyme.
-Its natural sweetness enables sugar reduction in all dairy products by up to 20% with no compromise on flavor - which benefits everyone.
-Meanwhile, in savory foods our yeast extract ingredients like Maxarome® pack flavor into products like soups and sauces while reducing the salt content by up to 50%.
-And for our customers looking for the rich indulgent flavor in foods with low salt or saturated fats our ModuMax® taste modulater helps to create tasty food with an excellent mouthfeel of everything from milkshakes to snacks.
+At DSM, we’re helping our customers to reduce sugar in food and beverages – take our Maxilact® enzyme, for example.
+Its natural sweetness enables sugar reduction in all dairy products by up to 20% with no compromise on flavor, which benefits everyone.
+Meanwhile, in savory foods, our yeast extract ingredients like Maxarome® pack flavor into products like soups and sauces, while reducing the salt content by up to 50%.
+And for our customers looking for the rich, indulgent flavor in foods with low salt or saturated fats, such as milkshakes and snack food, our ModuMax® taste modulator helps to create tasty food with an excellent mouthfeel.

 On the way to protecting heart health